About Massage Therapy

 As of 15 January, 2019, there’s a small change being implemented to the RMTs’ Standard of Practice in BC.
 Each time an RMT treats a brand new person, that person will be required to sign an Informed Consent form at the time of their first treatment.

-After signing the initial consent form, verbal consent will be sufficient for future treatments, unless the treatment plan is significantly altered (there’s been in a motor vehicle collision, for example, or an entirely new reason for seeking massage therapy).
+After signing the initial consent form, verbal consent will be sufficient for future treatments, unless the treatment plan is significantly altered (there’s been a motor vehicle collision, for example, or an entirely new reason for seeking massage therapy).

 You will be required to sign an Informed Consent form for each RMT you see at our clinic.